 Some doulas offer scholarships or participate in groups that offer special incentives for families who meet certain requirements.
 An example might be income based, but there may also be a population-based assistance, like refugee families, teens, families giving birth with certain programs or at certain income levels.

-A collaborative piece, written for PDX Birth with the doulas of Brave Birth Doula Care.
+A collaborative piece, written with the doulas of Brave Birth Doula Care.